-The UCEAP online application (for Berkeley students only) will open on Monday, October 2, 2018 for programs in the 2018-19 academic year.
+The UCEAP online application (for Berkeley students only) is now available for programs in the 2018-19 academic year.
+You can also access all instructions and forms required for the application without logging into the application system in the Application Process section below.
 Deadlines for each individual program are found via the Explore tool.

 UCEAP applications are not evaluated on a first-come, first-served basis unless specifically noted in the "Rolling deadlines" section below.
-You will be notified of your selection status in six to eight weeks of the final application deadline.
+Students are typically notified of selection status within eight weeks of the application deadline.

-Before you apply to a UCEAP program, we recommend doing the following:
+Before you apply to a UCEAP program, we expect you to complete the following:

 • Research the program on the UCEAP website.